How to prepare for JEE Advanced with Toppr

 Q1: Which colleges can I get into after giving JEE Advanced?

-Ans: Here are the top 10 colleges that offer admission based on your JEE Advanced Score:
+Ans: Here are some of the colleges that offer admission based on your JEE Advanced score:

 |1||Indian Institute of Technology, Banaras Hindu University|